pln-fing-udelar/mwahaha-vote-webapp/README.md

 # You can also set the password in the command like: -p$PASSWORD
 ```

-You can append a database name at the end of the command (e.g., `pghumor`) to select it when starting the session.
+You can append a database name at the end of the command (e.g., `mwahaha`) to select it when starting the session.

 ### Useful SQL commands